slickstream/docs/highligher/README.md

 ## Styling

-Highligher exposes a few CSS properties that can be configured by the user.
+Highlighter exposes a few CSS properties that can be configured by the user.

 **--highlight-backdrop-color** sets the color of the backdrop.
 Default value is `rgba(0,0,0,0.6)`